SaltwaterC/pwned-password-downloader/README.md

     -h, --help                       Show this help
     -d, --output-directory pwnedpasswords
                                      Output directory.
 Defaults to pwnedpasswords
     -p, --parallelism 128            The number of parallel requests to make to Have I Been Pwned to download the hash ranges.
-If omitted or less than two, defaults to eight times the number of processors on the machine (128).
+Defaults to eight times the number of processors on the machine (128).
     -r, --range 5HEXCHARS            A single range to download in the output directory pwnedpasswords.
 Useful to recover when some ranges may fail the request.
     -c, --check                      Check whether all ranges have been downloaded and whether their file size is > 0 -n, --no-etags                   Disable checking the ETags while downloading the ranges.
 Effectively, downloads everything from scratch.
 Does not update ETag list/save ETag file.